LIFTER

 Comments: Created by Jack Kirby.

 Lifter is the character out of the Mutant Force to have the least exposure.
-He has had very little character development despite almost thirty years of existing in the MU.
-His powers could rank on a Graviton level, I suppose, if treated right.
+He has had very little character development despite his long run.
+His powers could rank on a Graviton level, if treated right.

 Lifter/Meteorite has no known connections to